 Potentially liable and negligent parties vary depending on the circumstances of the aircraft accident.
 You may expose the plane's owner and operator to financial loss and possibly licensure suspension.
 But other parties may be liable for your injuries, including parts manufacturers or maintenance suppliers, even the United States federal government can face some aircraft-collision responsibility.

 At least once every day, there is a safety-related incident or threat reported in the country.
 And the majority of incidents have gone unreported.

 What About Strict Liability in Aviation Catastrophes?

-Yes, like cruise ships, aviation accidents often involve the theory of strict liability since they are often common carriers.
+Like cruise ships, aviation accidents often involve strict liability theory since they are often common carriers.
 While pilot error often plays a part in aircraft victims’ claims, it may not be your only avenue of recovery.

 For example: What about other issues with the aircraft or its parts that could also contribute to the accident?
 A liability claim, strict products could also arise.

 - As such, this can affect the severity of injuries suffered and who is liable for what.

 - When this occurs, the aircraft or component manufacturer may share some legal blame along with negligent pilots.

 So they can be at fault for crashes or injuries the mishap caused under the legal theory of strict product liability.
 In contrast, the common carrier is subject to common carrier strict liability.
 Get it?